TheQuadruplity/minecraft-pixbot/README.md

-powderpix: auto pixelart using concrete powder or sand
+powderpix: auto pixelart using falling concrete powder or sand

 mappix: auto pixelart using carpet (using birch pressure plate to replace sand color)